Builder · Founder · Visionary

 The Beginning

-Before he was sixteen, Richard Johnson was cleaning tile and terrazzo floors.
-Stripping and sealing convenience store floors in the evenings.
+Then came the rest.
+Before sixteen, he was running five businesses.
+Cleaning tile and terrazzo at dawn.
+Stripping and sealing convenience-store floors at dusk.
 Making biscuits at the counter in the mornings.
 Cleaning windows.
 Cleaning banks.
-Pressure washing.
-Running a crew through a 160,000 square foot medical building and dialysis centers.
+Pressure-washing whatever needed it.
+Running a crew through a 160,000-square-foot medical building and the dialysis centers that sat next to it.

-Not one hustle.
-Five, running simultaneously.
-And with the money — he bought his first house.
+Five hustles.
+Running simultaneously.
+And with the money, he bought his first house.
 Not with a loan.
 Not with an inheritance.
 With floor wax, a squeegee, and the kind of stubbornness that doesn't read as ambition until it works.

 1994 – 2001